ultrew/TryHackMe-lab-index/README.md

 # TryHackMe lab index- Tanishq Nama

 [![TryHackMe](https://img.shields.io/badge/TryHackMe-Cybersecurity%20Learning-blue)](https://tryhackme.com/p/ultrew)
-This repository contains lab of cybersecurity learning on [TryHackMe](https://tryhackme.com), covering a wide range of topics from beginner to advanced.
+This repository contains labs of cybersecurity learning on [TryHackMe](https://tryhackme.com), covering a wide range of topics from beginner to advanced.
 Rooms are organized by category for easy navigation and reference.

 ---